We’ve been a paying customer for FatCow for the last 40+ months. During that time, we’ve monitored their performance – avg. load time and uptime.

 3. Backups Aren’t Free

 Minor site problems or issues tend to pop up from time to time as you’re working on making website updates or changes.
 That’s why many web hosts will offer backups to help protect their customers.

-FatCow offers them, but they’ll set you back $16.95 per year.
+FatCow offers them, but they’ll set you back with an extra $16.95 a year.
 That’s the bad news.

-The good news, however, is that this upgrade includes daily backups (so the extra cost might be worth it in this case).
+The good news is that this upgrade includes daily backups (so the extra cost might be worth it in this case).

 4. Too Many Upsells

 Speaking of extra fees…